Environmental Governance (EGOV)

 What Can You Do with an Environmental Governance Degree?

-Through a combination of case studies from around the world, an in-depth curriculum and co-op positions, our graduates are strongly positioned for a range of professional opportunities, as well as being a strong pre-law degree for those interested in environmental law.
-From employment opportunities in municipal, provincial, and federal agencies, tourism and community organizing.
+Through a combination of case studies from around the world, an in-depth curriculum and co-op positions, our graduates are strongly positioned for a range of professional opportunities including environmental law, as EGOV is a strong pre-law degree.
+Graduates pursue a variety of employment opportunities in municipal, provincial, and federal agencies, tourism and community organizing.

 Here are a few careers our graduates have successfully pursued: